noface-0/S-NAS/README.md

 - `--num-workers`: Number of worker threads for data loading
 - `--checkpoint-frequency`: Save a checkpoint every N generations (0 to disable)
 - `--resume-from`: Path to a checkpoint file to resume search from
-- `--enable-weight-sharing`: Enable weight sharing between models (ENAS approach)
-- `--weight-sharing-max-models`: Maximum number of models in the weight sharing pool
+- `--weight-sharing-max-models`: Maximum number of models in the weight sharing pool (default: 100)

 ## Custom Datasets